2022-autumn-cos-420/Team-Egg/README.md

 - A black mark on your GPA if dropped with a withdrawal-fail.
 - Falling behind on your degree and needing to make it up on a later semester or be forced to take another semester before graduating.

-Advice or experiences you’ve heard from peers are the best source of feedback to help make an informed decision about how well you will handle the course.
-Advisors can always give out advice regarding course loads and descriptions but they can only offer their perspective from an advisor or instructor position.
-How can we build a reliable and organized student-led knowledge-base regarding difficulty, pacing, work load, enjoyment and relevancy to solve the ignorance students are experiencing when picking a course?
+To make well informed decisions, a student could find another student like them who took the class, but existing solutions don’t facilitate that.
+Advisors give out advice regarding course loads and descriptions but they can only offer their perspective from an advisor or instructor position which can be insufficient for the specific student’s needs.
+How can we build a reliable and organized student-led knowledge-base regarding difficulty, pacing, work load, enjoyment, and relevancy to solve the ignorance students are experiencing when picking a course?